Getting started with video can be a little intimidating, especially when you hear so many technical-sounding terms, like frame rate or fps.

 Fast forward to today, and technology has broadened the horizon.
 Modern filming equipment allows filmmakers and videographers the flexibility to explore beyond traditional frame rates, especially when pursuing specific visual effects or storytelling techniques.

-In essence, while there are common frame rates that the industry leans on, the ultimate choice often rests on the blend of an artist’s intent and the technical demands of the project.
+In essence, while there are common rates that the industry leans on, the ultimate choice often rests on the blend of an artist’s intent and the technical demands of the project.

 What is the best video frame rate?